zencart/documentation/content/dev/code/notifiers.md

 ### Notifiers: Big Brother is watching

-The point of the ONS is to permit developers to write code that listen for certain events to happen, and then when they do, have their own code executed.
+The point of the observer/notifier system is to permit developers to write code that listens for certain events to happen, and then when they do, have their own code executed.

 Events are simply mnemonic strings.
 You can see a [list of notifiers](/dev/code/notifiers_list) for reference.